Ancient History first

 Ann lives in Armprior

 Anne b.1925– lives in Brantford married Bob Lazure and raised six daughters

 Rick had two sons and two grandsons- Jim has one son– Morris has one son and one grandson –Kevin has one son and Tom has one son

-Our grand children are the Eighth Generation known to us and the Sixth in Canada
+These grandsons are the Eighth Generation known to us and the Sixth in Canada